hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Remove - delete all documents that match the query
+### Remove - delete all documents that match the query in Cordova
-{: #remove-delete-all-documents-that-match-the-query }

 ```javascript
 var collectionName = 'people';